autistic-symposium/blockchain-infrastructure-design/README.md

 <br>

-##### 👉 this repository contains my blockchain engineering projects such as scalable event scanners and infrastructure setups for on-chain analysis and machine learning models training (*e.g.*, HFT with deep learning).
+##### 👉 this repository contains some pf my blockchain engineering projects such as scalable event scanners and infrastructure setups for on-chain analysis and machine learning models training.

 ##### 🛠 here is a high-level system design chart for a possible blockchain intelligence data platform (all deployed in kubernetes):